 The ACMPR is Health Canada’s revised first attempt at a commercial industry for medical Cannabis.
 The ACMPR has replaced the previous rules of the MMPR (Marihuana for Medical Purposes Regulations, revised to ACMPR in August 2016) and the MMAR (Marihuana Medical Access Regulations, repealed in March 2014).

-Prior to the new rules, the MMAR outlined a system for doctors, patients and non-commercial growers.
+The MMAR outlined a system for doctors, patients and non-commercial growers.
 The MMAR allowed patients to grow for themselves or designate an individual to grow for them.
 Health Canada was the only source of medical Cannabis for patients that wished to purchase it.

 Health Canada was under pressure from courts to improve access to medical Cannabis.
 The new program makes it easier for patients to join and provides them with more product choices.